toralf/torutils/README.md

 ```

 Best is to (re-)start Tor afterwards.
-Test in another terminal that you still can ssh into the machine.
+Check in another terminal that you still can ssh into the machine.
-Test reachability of all other services.
+Check reachability of all of your other services.
 Watch the iptables live statistics by:

 ```bash
 sudo watch -t ./ipv4-rules.sh
 ```

-If all works fine for you then run the script again with `start` instead `test`
+If all works fine then run the script again with `start` instead `test`
 and persist the filter rules, e.g. under Debian into `/etc/iptables/`.

-If however the above doesn't work for you then please stop it and restore the previous state:
+But if the above doesn't work for you then please stop it and restore the previous state:

 ```bash
 sudo ./ipv4-rules.sh stop